-Akademy is the annual meeting of the KDE community.
-KDE e.V., the non-profit organization supporting the KDE community, acts together with your organization as official co-organizer of Akademy 2017, and can act as a signing party for contracts, if needed.
+Akademy is the annual meeting of the KDE Community.
+KDE e.V., the non-profit organization supporting the KDE Community, acts together with your organization as the official co-organizer of Akademy 2019, and can act as a signing party for contracts, if needed.

 Akademy consists of the required Annual General Assembly of the KDE e.V., a two day conference and several days for coding, workshops, discussions, meetings, fun, socializing and more (the local team plays a substantial role in designing the non-technical parts of Akademy).
 The requirements for a location for Akademy are listed below.
 These requirements are based on experience with previous Akademy locations.
-They can be altered, but deviating from these requirements needs to be supporting by good reasons and creative alternative solutions for making Akademy a successful and enjoyable event.
+They can be altered, but deviating from these requirements needs to be supported by good reasons and creative alternative solutions to ensure Akademy is a successful and enjoyable event.